Ed.D. with a concentration in Higher Education Leadership & Management

 EDEL 807 Organizational & Institutional Change (3) Paradigms, processes, elements, and constituents of change.
 Building upon foundational Biblical models, principles of an effective change process are emphasized from both macro and micro level perspectives.

 EFND 723 History & Contemporary Issues of American Higher Education (3) Overview of American higher education from the colonial period to the present.
 Form a foundational understanding of higher education and the origins of contemporary practices and problems within the academy.
 Investigate diverse institutions such as land grant colleges, historically black colleges and universities, research institutions, liberal arts colleges, religious colleges and universities and access to higher education.
 Examine and discuss early innovators of higher education and their policies.
 Cross-listed with EFND 523.

-EHEA 802 Higher Education Finance: Strategy, Costs & Value (3) Focuses on the knowledge and skills required to effectively deal with financial changes and trends for institutions of higher education.
+EHEA 802 Higher Education Finance (3) Focuses on the knowledge and skills required to effectively deal with financial changes and trends for institutions of higher education.
 Students will further their skills in analysis and evaluation of issues from various perspectives – administrative, consumer and societal (government and organizations in the private sector that influence the source and use of funds).
 Financial management of higher education (administrative perspective) focuses on effectiveness and efficiency issues associated with the use of funds.
 The consumer perspective (access and choice issues in financing students) focuses on the source of institutional funds; both state and federal policies and programs and budgeting will inform the learner from that perspective.
 Cross-listed with EHEA 502.